Decades of product knowledge are walking out the door.

-Every year, experienced technicians retire and take decades of product knowledge with them.
-New hires face a steep learning curve, and the documentation they need is buried in a 200-page file they've never bookmarked.
+Most of that knowledge lives in PDFs that were last opened the day they were downloaded.
+Every year, experienced trades professionals retire and take decades of product knowledge with them.
+New hires face a steep learning curve, and the documentation they need is buried in a 200-page file they have never bookmarked.
 The fallback is the same thing it was twenty years ago: call someone who remembers.

 “The average technician spends 15 to 25 minutes searching for a single answer buried in manufacturer documentation.”